OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 In addition:

-- app extensions cannot access some APIs, for example, HealthKit.
+- App extensions cannot access some APIs, for example, HealthKit.
-- they cannot receive data using AirDrop but do can send data.
+- They cannot receive data using AirDrop but do can send data.
-- no long-running background tasks are allowed but uploads or downloads can be initiated.
+- No long-running background tasks are allowed but uploads or downloads can be initiated.
-- app extensions cannot access the camera or microphone on an iOS device (except for iMessage app extensions).
+- App extensions cannot access the camera or microphone on an iOS device (except for iMessage app extensions).

 ##### Static Analysis